Intellectual Property Basic Litigation Skills - Patent Attorney

 Months of entry

-The Certificate in Intellectual Property Basic Litigation Skills for Patent Attorneys, accredited by IPReg, is a new five-day course offered by Nottingham Law School.
+The Certificate in Intellectual Property Basic Litigation Skills for Patent Attorneys is accredited by IPReg.

-Pursuant to the New Qualification Regime for Patent Attorney and Trade Mark Attorney Litigators (January 2014), IPReg expects every newly qualified attorney to have attended and passed a basic litigation course within three years of qualification.
+Pursuant to the Qualification Regime for Patent Attorney and Trade Mark Attorney Litigators (January 2014), IPReg expects every newly qualified attorney to have attended and passed a basic litigation course within three years of the year in which they qualify.

 Success in the assessments entitles candidates to apply to IPReg for the Intellectual Property Litigation Certificate.